mscheriger/2020-msia423-scheriger/README.md

 -x: Clean the predictions from the model
 -a: Add the data to the RDS instance

+Note: To use a local sqlite database, change local = True and db_path to the location you would like to create the database.
+Both of these are in the rds portion of src/config.yaml

 To run unit tests, run the following:

 ```bash